andreacappelletti97/cs441_course_project/README.md

 ./launch.sh
 ```

 The script will ask us how many instances of the logGenerator we would like to run.
-Once we provide the number, it will automatically instanciate them for us.
+Once we provide the number, it will automatically instanciate them for us in background.

 If you want to stop the instances running you have to identify their PID (process identifier).
 In order to do that run